-- Discussion and adoption of risk report by Ratos's Board - Follow-up of items from Board discussion - Relevant items are included where necessary in Ratos's as well as the subsidiaries' strategy discussions - Review of risk process based on feedback from Board and Audit Committee
+- Follow-up of items from Board discussion - Relevant items are included where necessary in Ratos's as well as the subsidiaries' strategy discussions - Review of risk process based on feedback from the Board and guidelines.
+Over the years, a procedure has gradually been implemented to strengthen the follow-up of these matters.